Atlas-OS/docs/docs/getting-started/installation.md

     You can bypass the Windows 11 requirements by using the `Bypass Windows 11 Requirements.cmd` script before launching `sources\setup.exe`.

     This doesn't work for other methods of installation.

+Before proceeding, it is recommended to do backups of files that you may need.
+Although your old installation (including user data) will be placed a `Windows.old` folder in your `C:` drive in your new installation, there will always be a small risk of something going wrong.

 1. Double click your downloaded ISO to mount it, which mounts the ISO drive in File Explorer.
 If it opens up in a program like WinRAR or 7-Zip, right click the ISO, click 'Open With' then open it with File Explorer.